Book Review: The Hunger Games Trilogy (Catching Fire)

-Cannons fire and the anthem and dead victors flash in the sky.
+Cannons fire and dead victors flash in the sky.
 Katniss is saddened by the death of Cecelia, who was shown on television during the reaping surrounded by her children.
-She feels for Mags and Finnick who had known the other tributes for years.
-Her and Finnick take turns to keep guard.
-On Katniss' shift, a man made fog comes out of the forest that causes boils and attacks nerves.
+She feels for Mags and Finnick, who have known the other tributes for years.
+Katniss and Finnick take turns keeping guard.
+On Katniss' shift, a man-made fog comes out of the forest that causes boils and attacks nerves.
 They run from it, but between them Finnick and Katniss can't carry both Mags and Peeta.
 Mags sacrifices herself by running straight into the fog.
 The others escape onto the beach and the fog stops at the edge of the forest.
 Katniss puts her hand in the sea water and sees the fog comes out of the boils (honestly the saying "clever cookie" should be changed to "clever Katniss").
 Her and Peeta cleanse themselves then slowly revive a passed out Finnick.
 They get medicine and nobody is worse for wear (besides Mags).

 While on the beach Peeta goes to get some water from a tree.
 Because it's Peeta this means he's somehow put himself in imminent danger.
 Katniss and Finnick notice that there's a bunch of monkeys staring down at him.
 They ask him to come to them and not look up, but nope, the monkeys attack.
 They spend an undetermined (at that point) times fighting monkeys.
 When one is about to kill Peeta, a morphling addict from district six jumps out and takes the hit for him.
 She dies.
 Now Peeta and Katniss are very confused as to why people keep dying for Peeta.
 He could have carked it at least four times by now and it's only the morning of day two.
 In conclusion, intentional plot armor is intentional.
 Hamilton also couldn't seem to die, and look how that turned out for him and his family.